-First, let’s discuss several factors that should be given consideration when you are attempting to negotiate a price that is favorable for you when you buy or sell a car.
+First, we will discuss several factors that should be given consideration when you are attempting to negotiate a price that is favorable for you when you buy or sell a car.

 1. Use the Internet to get as much pricing information as you can about the car you want to buy and/or the car you want to sell.
 An article in The Wall Street Journal (10-22-06) stated in this regard that consumers who used the Web to obtain price related information paid an average of several hundred dollars less than the average buyers of the same vehicles.